shanu516516/user-guide/docs/wallet.md

 # Twilight – Wallet Guide

-This guide explains how to manage user funds via the **Wallet** section of the [Twilight frontend](https://frontend.twilight.rest/wallet).
-The wallet interface supports fund transfers across **Funding** and **Trading** accounts, enabling users to interact with the Inverse BTC perpetual exchange in a private and composable manner.
+This guide explains how to manage user funds in the **[Wallet](https://frontend.twilight.rest/wallet)** section of the Twilight frontend.
+The wallet interface supports fund transfers across **Funding** and **Trading** accounts, enabling users to interact with the Inverse BTC perpetual exchange in a private and secure manner.

 ---

 ## Overview

-- **Funding Account**: A standard Cosmos (Twilight Testnet chain) account holding SATS and NYKS tokens.
+- **Funding Account**: A standard Twilight Testnet chain account.
 This account is visible on-chain and used for receiving assets (e.g., via faucet).
 - **Trading Account (Dark Account)**: A privacy-preserving account containing encrypted balances.
 These are required to open private perpetual positions.

 All operations are executed on the Twilight testnet and can be viewed on the [Twilight Testnet Explorer](https://explorer.twilight.rest/nyks), though the data is encrypted.